UniversalRobots/Universal_Robots_ROS_Driver/ur_robot_driver/doc/controllers.md

 speeds.
 Therefore, this will lead to motions most similar to what you could configure on the teach pendant.

+As this uses the robot controller's trajectory execution, trajectories will be slightly different to the streaming controllers such as the `scaled_pos_joint_traj_controller`.
+Each setpoint will be blended with a (currently [hard coded]()https://github.com/UniversalRobots/Universal_Robots_Client_Library/blob/125f4f7a48b299b07e298cf479e3ba6882c3af3a/include/ur_client_library/ur/ur_driver.h#L203) blend radius.

 ### `forward_cartesian_traj_controller`
 **Type:** [`pass_through_controllers/JointTrajectoryController`](http://wiki.ros.org/pass_through_controllers)